1 - Chromosome Structure

 - Why are VNTRs well suited for forensics?

 The centromere region (CEN region) of the chromosome contains highly repetitive DNA.
-In humans, the CEN region is approximately 106 base pairs long, consisting of a tandem repeat of many copies of a particular 170 base pair sequence.
-Tandem repeats are copies of the same DNA sequence repeated many times in a row along the chromosome.
+In humans, the CEN region is approximately 106 base pairs long, consisting of a tandem repeat (i.e., copies of the same DNA sequence repeated many times in a row) of a particular 170 base pair sequence.

 The Alu family of sequences in humans is another good example of a highly repetitive sequence.
 An individual Alu sequence within the human genome is only 300 base pairs long; however, there are so many copies of this Alu sequence that approximately 10% of the human genome is thought to be composed strictly of Alu sequences (see Figure 1.5).
 Some of these Alu sequences are particularly interesting because they have the ability to move from one location in the genome to another.
 DNA sequences that can move in this manner are called transposable elements.